fomvasss/laravel-str-tokens/README.md

 composer require fomvasss/laravel-str-tokens
 ```

-### Publish the configurations

-Run this on the command line:
+For publish the configurations, run this on the command line:

 ```
 php artisan vendor:publish --provider="Fomvasss\LaravelStrTokens\ServiceProvider"